 “In the few months we’ve been using Chatkit, we’ve significantly improved our customer support, generated tens of thousands of leads, and increased our revenues 10X over our previous Facebook strategies.”

 Brands like Danette May know that engaging people in conversations that resonate at key touchpoints is a potent way to increase long-term revenue.
-Chat Marketing is the best way to anticipate which messages will impact people at what times, because you’re receiving those insights from the customers themselves.
+Mobile messaging is the best way to anticipate which messages will impact people at what times, because you’re receiving those insights from the customers themselves.
 By talking with people, you can identify how best to engage with them.

 Those brands also know the decision-making process for customers is not linear.
 Brands need to continuously engage customers at every point in their buying journey, whether they’ve just become aware of the brand or whether they’ve recently made a purchase.
 Static emails, targeted ads, and Facebook posts are not enough to turn online window shoppers into buyers, or turn buyers into brand loyalists.

 What people want has evolved.
 Nowadays, people want to know a brand is always on, 24/7, and they want to feel heard and helped now — not tomorrow, not in an hour.
 They’re making purchasing decisions faster, and their attention is spread more sparsely across the Internet.
-The right message at the right time — a promotion on an item they previously placed in their cart, say — can be even more significant if a chatbot is there to answer questions.
+The right message at the right time — a promotion on an item they previously placed in their cart, say — can be even more significant if a sound, full-funnel mobile messaging plan is in place.

 We will be focusing on four stages in the customer journey:

 But none of these touchstones exist in isolation.
-As we mentioned, it’s crucial to keep people engaged and message them at fundamental points in their journey, whether they just opted into your chat or whether they bought something six months ago.
+As we mentioned, it’s crucial to keep people engaged and message them at fundamental points in their journey, whether they just opted into a mobile conversation or whether they bought something six months ago.
 Reaching people at the most impactful moments is the best way to increase opt-ins, conversions, and sales.